 The one thing I meant to do but somehow missed due to the vagaries of press trip scheduling was a stroll along the Kirchenfeld Bridge, quite ironic given our grumpy tour guide’s encyclopaedic knowledge of the bridges.
 I planned to make a pilgrimage here as it features in a key scene from the cult novel Night Train to Lisbon, the film of which with Jeremy Irons is hitting screens soon.

 It’s the spot where the donnish protagonist Raimund Gregorius encounters an enigmatic Portuguese lady who scrawls a phone number on his forehead, beginning his quest.
 If you go there yourself, do me a favour, hang about for a bit and let me know if you have any portentous encounters yourself.

 Getting to Bern

 Like most Swiss cities, Bern is well placed on the generally excellent public transport network.
-It’s just few hours by direct train to Zurich Airport and city centre, plus Interlaken and the delights of those mighty Swiss mountains are just an hour or so away.
+It’s (normally) just a few hours by direct train to Zurich Airport and city centre, plus Interlaken and the delights of those mighty Swiss mountains are just an hour or so away.

 I visited Bern as a guest of the Swiss Tourist Board.
 But you know, even Mussolini couldn’t make the trains run on time all the time.